Diploma in Oral Health Therapy (C72)

 • Applicants have to pass a manual dexterity test, which is required under industry standards, to assess their fine motor skills crucial for handling of specialised instruments for effective and safe delivery of dental treatment.

-Due to the special requirements of the healthcare professions, all applicants have to pass a medical examination and be certified to have the following abilities to perform patient care activities in a safe and effective manner:
+As the delivery of direct patient care is a requisite of healthcare professions, all applicants must pass a medical examination and be certified to have the following abilities to perform patient care activities in a safe and effective manner:

 • Mental-Cognitive ability (including interpersonal-communication ability and behavioural stability) to:

-2. demonstrate emotional-behavioural stability to function under the stress and pressure when performing nursing care on patients
+3. demonstrate emotional stability to function under stress and pressure when providing care to patients

-3. remain calm when being observed by instructors and other health care personnel during clinical practice attachments.
+4. remain calm when being observed by instructors and other health care personnel during clinical practice attachments

 • Physical ability to:

-1. move around in the clinical environment, walk/stand, bend, reach, lift climb, push and pull, carry objects
+1. move around in the clinical environment, walk, stand, bend, squat, kneel, reach, lift, climb, push and pull, carry objects, use both arms

 • Visual ability to: